nais/doc/docs/observability/tracing.md

 Traces from NAIS applications are collected using the [OpenTelemetry](https://opentelemetry.io/) standard.
 Performance metrics are stored and queried from the [Tempo](https://grafana.com/oss/tempo/) component.

+This documentation applies to backend applications.
+If you need to enable tracing for end users in their browser, see [frontend observability](https://doc.nais.io/observability/frontend/).

 ## Enabling trace collection